inductiva/inductiva/docs/Getting Started.md

 This will provide the core functionalities of the API, which allows you to submit jobs, control machines, and run simulations.

+**You're all set!** Visit the [example gallery]() to get inspired on the many ways you can use Inductiva.
+It takes about 10 minutes to browse.

 For any issues with the installation, see [Troubleshooting](#troubleshooting).